sighupio/fury-kubernetes-on-premises/katalog/weave-net/README.md

-# Weave Net Katalog
+# Weave Net

-Weave Net is a popular CNI plug-in that creates a virtual network for Kubernetes and provides one IP address per pod.
+Weave Net is a popular CNI plugin that creates a virtual network for Kubernetes and provides one IP address per pod.
 It doesn’t require any configuration or extra code to run.

 ## Requirements